prasso/prasso_app/README.md

 ## Setup instructions such as they are:

+## Firebase
+  Add a Firebase project.
+Enable Authentication with Email and Password.
+Enable Cloud Firestore and create a database.
 ## AWS
 ### Image storage
 #### this app uses AWS Cognito and S3 to provide image upload and storage